MaxThors/UW_final_project/README.md

 We now have VADER Top 20 Ice Cream Flavors.

-# Results
+## Results

 After lots of analysis, we have decided to go with Mint Chocolate Chip as our specialty flavor.
 From our work, we have learned we must allow room in our data for negative sentiment to have a fully trained model.
-Fortunately, our precision score for positive sentiment is 0.85 which meets our goal at this time.
+Fortunately, our precision score for predicting positive sentiment is 0.85 which meets our goal at this time.

+We are very comfortable with VADER's compound score of 0.95 for Mint Chocolate Chip